MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-external-resource-pool-transact-sql.md

 MAX_PROCESSES =*value*
 Specifies the maximum number of processes allowed for the external resource pool.
-Specify 0 to set an unlimited threshold for the pool which will be bound only be computer resources.
+Specify 0 to set an unlimited threshold for the pool, which is thereafter bound only by computer resources.
 The default is 0.

 ## Remarks